-Determining who was at-fault in causing the auto accident that injured a victim is a crucial factor in determining the potential settlement value of a case.
+Determining who was at fault in causing the auto accident that injured a victim is a crucial factor in determining the potential Michigan car accident settlement value of a case.

-Injury information will include: medical diagnosis of the injury; type of injury; symptoms and duration of symptoms; injury-related impairments and duration; medical treatment for injury.
+Injury information includes medical diagnosis of the injury, type of injury, symptoms and duration of symptoms, injury-related impairments and duration, and medical treatment for injury.

 Diagnostic testing and imaging

-Assuming a car accident victim’s injuries can be detected by diagnostic testing and imaging (WARNING: Not all serious injuries can), this evidence is essential to proving the existence of the injuries that are causing pain, impairment and disability and to ensuring that victims get properly referred to the appropriate medical specialist.
+Assuming a car accident victim’s injuries can be detected by diagnostic testing and imaging (unfortunately, all serious injuries can), this evidence is essential for successful Michigan car accident settlements.
+Medical tests are used to prove the existence of the injuries that are causing pain, impairment, and disability and ensure that victims get properly referred to the appropriate medical specialist.

 How much time has the victim missed from work?
 Was the victim disabled from work by a treating doctor?
 Does a victim’s time off-work and/or monthly wages exceed the statutorily prescribed amounts?

-Although economic damages such as wage loss are generally covered by No-Fault benefits, in many cases the need for wage loss benefits exceeds either or both the time and dollar-amount limits in the statute and, thus, excess wage loss benefits may be warranted.
+Although economic damages such as wage loss are generally covered by no-fault benefits, in many cases the need for wage loss benefits exceeds the time and/or dollar amount limits in the statute and, thus, excess wage loss benefits may be warranted.

-Because of Colossus and other insurance company claims software programs, the settlement process has been turned on its head: Settlement offers now come from a computer, with the adjuster relegated to the task of merely feeding data and information into the computer and with attorneys being shut out of the process completely.
+Because of Colossus and other insurance company claims software programs, the process of litigating Michigan car accident settlements has been turned on its head.
+Offers for Michigan car accident settlements now come from a computer, with the adjuster relegated to the task of merely feeding data and information into the computer and with attorneys being shut out of the process completely.